TranslationalBioinformaticsUnit/Human-neuronal-differentiation-under-AB-exposure-a-single-cell-transcriptomic-and-epigenomic-datase/README.md

 To support rapid and user-friendly data exploration, we provide a Shiny web application for interactive visualization and inspection of the scRNA-seq dataset:

 👉 [Launch Shiny App](https://translationalbio.shinyapps.io/neurogenesis/)

+# 💻 Code & Reproducibility

+All analysis code used to generate the results and figures from the study is available in this repository.
+This includes:

+Preprocessing of scRNA-seq and scATAC-seq data

+Integration and trajectory analysis

+Differential expression and enhancer gene regulatory network analysis

+Visualization scripts for reproducing key figures

+🔧 The code is organized into Python and R scripts, enabling full reproducibility of the study’s findings.
+Users can adapt these workflows for their own single-cell datasets.